djynx/adventofcode/2022/docs/day2.md

 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of 12.

 Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

-Your puzzle answer was 10349.

-Both parts of this puzzle are complete!
-They provide two gold stars: **

-At this point, you should return to your Advent calendar and try another puzzle.

-If you still want to see it, you can get your puzzle input.

-You can also [Shareon Twitter Mastodon] this puzzle.